 This room was the living quarters of a high priest dedicated to Lord Gregor's foul devil.
-The high priest met his end while trying to summon a devil.
+The high priest met his end while trying to summon a devil with a planar ally spell.
 Lord Gregor refused to pay the required fees for the outsider's assistance, so it attacked.
 It ripped out Lord Gregor's throat in one swipe and mortally wounded the high priest, who fled here.
 Due to the evil acts it performed in life, its soul cannot rest, and it has become a spectre.